bluehousegroup/silverstripe-pardot/README.md

 Extension to integrate Pardot with your SilverStripe Site.

 ##Features
-* adds tracking codes based on campaign to entire site
+* Adds tracking codes based on campaign to entire site.
-* shortcode api for dropping in forms and dynamic content from the Pardot dashboard into SilverStripe.
+* Shortcode api for dropping in forms and dynamic content from the Pardot dashboard into SilverStripe.

 ##Requirements
 * SilverStripe 3+